pastadudes/cbg/CONTRIBUTING.md

 ay man thank you for trying to contribute to my repo
 before opening a pr, PLEASE keep the same coding style as me

-> tlsr: fully qualified paths, 4-space indent, ~100 char lines, one thing per line, no abbreviations, ? over match, minimal imports, and inline values instead of assigning then returning (just don’t include a semicolon).
+> tldr: fully qualified paths, 4-space indent, ~100 char lines, one thing per line, no abbreviations, ? over match, minimal imports, and inline values instead of assigning then returning (just don’t include a semicolon).

 ## style: